Easter Wildlife and Sailing in the Hebrides

 - Duration: 4 days

-The itinerary is dependent on weather and in three days we will aim to get you to the best spots in the area.
-Our favourite places to anchor include Mull, the Small Isles (Rum, Canna, Eigg and Muck), the west coast of Skye, the Treshnish Isles, Gometra, Iona, and Coll and the Garvellachs.
-We will show you their beauty from the water, and you will also have chance to explore on foot.
-This is also an excellent time of year for cetaceans, eagles, seabirds and picturesque sunsets – if we are blessed with dark skies, there is even a possibility of seeing the Northern Lights.
+The itinerary is, of course, dependent on the wind and tides but our crew know all the hotspots off the beaten track.
+Zuza’s favourite places to anchor include Mull, the Small Isles (Rum, Canna, Eigg and Muck), the west coast of Skye, the Treshnish Isles, Gometra, Iona, and Coll and the Garvellachs.
+She will show you their beauty from the water, and you will also have the chance to explore on foot.
+Relax in sheltered anchorages and watch picturesque sunsets, and if we are blessed with dark skies, the stargazing from the deck is breathtaking.
+This cruise requires no previous sailing experience so you can sit back and enjoy the views, however, if you wish, the crew are more than happy to show you the ropes and even give you the helm!

-Wildlife in the Hebrides is rich and sightings of sea birds such as Black Guillemots can be seen in their striking plumage.
-Sailing on Zuza is often rewarded with widespread sightings of birds of prey like Buzzards & Kestrels, with Sparrowhawks and Peregrines needing more patience – and, if you’re lucky, you’ll spot the diminutive Merlin.
-Scotland is also home to Fulmars, with their highly effective & pungent nest defence, snowstorms of Gannets plunge diving for food on the open sea, and Hooded Crows, strikingly different from their southern cousins.
-Rum has a massive Manx Shearwater colony that allows incredible views as they raft offshore around the Small Isles or shear the waves in feeding parties, and acrobatic Ravens give everything else in the sky a flying lesson.
-These sights are overwhelming, and the sound and smell of seabird colonies with their breeding Puffins, Guillemots & Razorbills is like nothing else on earth.
+Wildlife in the Hebrides is a real treat; sightings of seabirds such as Black Guillemots can be seen in their hundreds and white-tailed eagles soar along the rugged coastline.
+Sailing on Zuza is often rewarded with widespread sightings of birds of prey like Buzzards, Kestrels, Sparrowhawks and Peregrines and, if you’re lucky, you’ll spot the diminutive Merlin.
+Scotland is also home to Fulmars, Hooded Crows, and snowstorms of Gannets diving for food on the open sea.
+The island of Rum has a massive Manx Shearwater colony that allows incredible views as they raft offshore around the Small Isles or shear the waves in feeding parties.
+Puffins colonies are rife and they are very intrigued by humans visits, not shying away from the camera!
+These sights are magnificently overwhelming and with the sound of seabird colonies, Guillemots & Razorbills, it is like nothing else on earth.

 |Voyage||Set Sail||Days||Cost p/p|